yassinebelmamoun/first-basic-blockchain/README.md

 # Introduction

-This is a tentative of implementation of a basic blockchain using Python 3.
+This is a tentative of implementation of a basic blockchain using Python.
+The objective is to support an introduction of the elementary component of a blockchain to a beginner.

 # Source code explained

-## the `Blockchain` class
+## `Blockchain` class

+The Blockchain is a chain of blocks.
+Each blocks is represented by several attributes include the list of transaction, a timestamp, a proof and the previous hash of the previous block.

+Each block's hash will be generated based on the previous block's hash.

 ### Variables: